NEXUS: What It Is, How It Works, and How to Get It for Less

 Take note: The first time you use a NEXUS kiosk or eGate, you'll be required to upload a photo of your passport page.
 If you don't have your passport, a security officer will need to verify your identity.

 Currently, travellers pay a $120 USD application fee for a 5-year NEXUS membership.
-With today’s exchange rate of 1 USD = 1.43 CAD, you’ll pay about $172 CAD.
+With today's exchange rate of 1 USD = 1.3717 CAD, the NEXUS cost in Canada is about $164.60 CAD.

 How to use a NEXUS card